 - The project manager: manage the project through its completion, mend the gap between the non-technical and the technical teams

-- The product owner: the person who will be responsible to validate that the deliverables meet organization’s expectations and needs
+- The product owner: the person who will be responsible to validate that the deliverables meet the organization’s expectations and needs

 - Back-end developer